corrode/corrode.github.io/content/blog/prototyping/index.md

 Programming is an iterative process - as much as we would like to come up with the perfect solution from the start, it rarely works that way.

+Many of my best programs have started as quick prototypes.
+The bad ones stay prototypes, but the good ones evolve into production code.

 Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.
 It helps reveal the patterns behind more idiomatic code.